We all know nothing lasts forever.

 It sucks, we know.
-But, with some light maintenance and minor repairs, you can at least keep your vinyl siding protecting your home for many years to come.
+But, with some light maintenance and minor repairs, you can at least keep your vinyl siding in top condition.

 Signs That Your Vinyl Siding Needs to Be Fixed